Dal Baati Recipe

 For Bati:

-2. Divide the dough into equal-sized portions and shape them into round batis.
-Ensure the surface is smooth.
+Divide the dough into equal-sized portions and shape them into round batis, ensuring the surface is smooth.

 For Dal:

-2. For the tadka, heat ghee in a pan.
-Add fennel seeds, coriander seeds, cumin seeds, dry red chillies, chopped garlic, and chopped green chillies.
+In a pan, heat ghee and add fennel seeds, coriander seeds, cumin seeds, dry red chillies, chopped garlic, and chopped green chillies.
 Saute until aromatic.

 Assembly: